nabekhan/anki-template/README.md

 Notes for `items`

-- All sub-questions should be in an unordered list format
+- All sub-questions should meet the format constriant
-- Each sub-question must begin with "T:" or "F:", indicating whether the sub-question is true or false
+- Each sub-question must begin with a line "T===" or "F===", indicating whether the sub-question is true or false
-- Pay special attention to ensuring "T/F" is followed by an English half-width colon
+- Pay special attention to ensuring "T/F" is followed by three or more equal signs

 | Field name | Description                                                                                                   |
 | ---------- | ------------------------------------------------------------------------------------------------------------- |